gsmfnc/StaRS2D_course/lesson_02_proportional_control/lesson_2_proportional_control.md

 Choosing a smaller or a larger gain, will result in a slower or a faster response of Starship to reach the desired angle.
-In the code we refer to the proportional gain as <em>anglePGain</em> that we initialize to $0.1$ at the beginning of the code.
+In our code, we refer to the proportional gain as <em>anglePGain</em> that we initialize to $0.1$ at the beginning.
-Moreover, we will use a proportional controller also in the other parts of the code where we give thrust angle commands.
+Moreover, we will use a proportional controller also further in the code, changing the desired angle appropriately.

 ![a3_semi_proportional.png](imgs/a3_semi_proportional.png)

-Running the simulation with this flight controller will show a smoother thrust angle behaviour and a successfull re-entry mission!
+Running the simulator with this flight controller will show a smoother thrust angle behaviour and a successfull re-entry mission!

 ---

 **Exercise 1.**
-Try to change anglePGain with smaller or larger values to see how the overall behaviour of Starship changes!
+Try to change anglePGain with smaller or larger values to see how the overall behaviour of Starship changes.

+---

 ## PI (Proportional-Integral) controllers